patrickpissurno/sqlutils/README.md

 `sqlutils` is powered by [sqlstring](https://github.com/mysqljs/sqlstring), the same library that powers [mysql2](https://www.npmjs.com/package/mysql2).

-The aim of this library is to offer standard helper methods that behave in a similar way for PostgreSQL and MySQL.
+The aim of this library is to offer standard helper methods that behave in similar ways for PostgreSQL and MySQL.

 ## Install